-CDI wholly-owns and operates racetracks in Kentucky, Florida, Illinois, Louisiana, Pennsylvania, and Maryland; owns casinos in Mississippi, Florida, Louisiana, Ohio (50/50 joint venture), Maine, Pennsylvania, and Maryland; off-track betting operations in Illinois and Louisiana; and the country's leading advance deposit wagering service, TwinSpires.com.
+CDI wholly-owns and operates racetracks in Kentucky, Florida, Illinois, Louisiana, Pennsylvania, and Maryland; owns casinos in Mississippi, Florida, Louisiana, Maine, Pennsylvania, Maryland, Ohio (50/50 joint venture), and Illinois (61% owned joint venture); off-track betting operations in Illinois and Louisiana; and the country's largest, legal online horseracing wagering platform, TwinSpires.com.
 We have launched our BetAmerica Sportsbook at our two Mississippi casino properties, as well as online in New Jersey, and have announced plans to enter additional U.S. real money online gaming and sports betting markets.
-Derby City Gaming, the first historical racing machine (“HRM”) facility in Louisville, was opened in September 2018 with 900 HRM machines.
+Derby City Gaming, the first historical racing machines facility in Louisville, was opened in September 2018 and houses 1,000 historical racing machines.
 Additionally, CDI owns and has interests in a variety of racing- and wagering-related data, totalisator and telecommunications companies.

 Churchill Downs Incorporated is traded on the NASDAQ Global Select Market.
 CDI's ticker symbol is CHDN.

 For questions regarding dividend checks, stock transfers, lost certificates or name/address changes, please contact our transfer agent:

 For a current list of analysts who cover Churchill Downs Incorporated, click here.